KenguruKleo/kaufDA-JS-code-challenge/README.md

 ## docker
 * build `docker build -t kengurukleo/kaufda-js-code-challenge .`
+* or you can just pull latest image from docker hub `docker pull kengurukleo/kaufda-js-code-challenge` and than run it
 * run `docker run -p <port-to-expose>:8080 -d kengurukleo/kaufda-js-code-challenge`

 ## unit tests